-While there is much experience on the team level, management, who usually owns the top of the backlog, has some work to do.
+While there is much experience on the team level, management usually owns the top of the backlog and has some work.
 I do think it is time to start splitting backlogs into smaller items at all levels.
 It is not much different on whichever level you work on.
-A uniform handling of the backlog will create higher throughput and faster feedback.
+Uniform handling of the backlog will create higher throughput and faster feedback.

 I have found the guidelines for splitting User Stories useful also when splitting large business or regulatory Epics.
+I have used the patterns when facilitating backlog refinement.
 In this article, I have adapted the well-known patterns to give inspiration for the splitting of Epics.
 I choose to use the word Epic since it seems to be the most popular name for high-level backlog items.